Chuckleberry-Finn/game-night/README.md

 `canStack`: If the game piece can be stacked.
 Value intended as default stack when item is found.

-`moveSound`: Alternative sound whne moving the game piece/card.
+`moveSound`: Alternative sound when moving the game piece/card.

 `tooltips`: Table of x, y, w, h, text to use as tooltips on the game piece.
 Coordinates are top-left as 0x0.
 <br>